Filesystems overview#

 There is temporary space available on the nodes that can be used when you submit a job to the cluster.
 The size of this type of storage per node is almost 600GB.

-As this storage is physically located on the nodes, it cannot be shared between them, but it might provide better performance for I/O intensive tasks than networked storage.
+As this storage is physically located on the nodes, it cannot be shared between them, but it might provide better performance for I/O intensive tasks than the networked storage.

 Tip